PerennialStudent/perennialstudent.github.io/_posts/2020-05-17-reflections-on-doing-a-phd.md

 ---
 After submitting my thesis in late 2019, I was invited by my institution to write a reflection piece about my PhD journey.

-Below is an edited version of the work, I hope it can provide some perspectives on the PhD.
+Below is an edited version of the work, I hope it can provide some perspectives on pursuing a PhD.

 ---
 ---